syedshaharham-2006/SP500_PIPELINE/README.md

 This project orchestrates an ETL pipeline using Apache Airflow for pulling, transforming, and loading S&P 500 intraday data.
 Workflow Breakdown:

-# Extract: Retrieves 1-minute interval data for the top 10 S&P 500 stocks via yfinance.
+ • Extract: Retrieves 1-minute interval data for the top 10 S&P 500 stocks via yfinance.

-# Transform: Adds new metrics like minute returns and trading hours for analysis.
+ • Transform: Adds new metrics like minute returns and trading hours for analysis.

-Load: Pushes the processed data into Amazon S3 and Snowflake for future analysis and reporting.
+ • Load: Pushes the processed data into Amazon S3 and Snowflake for future analysis and reporting.
-All tasks are executed within Dockerized Airflow containers, ensuring a reproducible and isolated environment. 🧩
+ •  All tasks are executed within Dockerized Airflow containers, ensuring a reproducible and isolated environment. 🧩

 # 🧰 Tech Stack

-Tool	Purpose
+Tools

 🐳 Apache Airflow	Workflow orchestration & scheduling
 🐋 Docker / Docker Compose	Containerization & environment management
 📊 yfinance	Fetching real-time stock market data